ManavBijlani21/GreenAgenda/README.md

 - [Frontend Deployment](#frontend-deployment)
 - [Team](#team)

+# Key Features
+• **Overview of GreenAgenda** – Provides users with an overview of the mission behind GreenAgenda, featuring an intuitive and visually appealing UI with a green theme.
+• **Open Donations** – Informs users about active donation opportunities, allowing them to contribute to the organization.
+• **Upcoming Events** – Displays a list of upcoming events across multiple states, including event names, times, and locations for each event.
+• **GreenBot** – An AI-powered chatbot integrated to assist users with queries related to events and in general.
+• **Community and Feedback** – Users can view feedback from past community members, fetched from the database and displayed with pagination.
+Registered users can also provide their own feedback.
+• **Join the Community** – Enables users to register an account, participate in discussions, and contribute feedback.

 # Run Instructions, run in /code directory
 navigate to the /code directory and in there run the following commands, also the testInfo.txt file contains the login credentials for demo accounts